dkurta/chess_pet_project/README.md

-The rule isElementOfL/1 takes a word as input parameter and decides if a word (represented as a list) is part of the language represented by the DFA with the help of the rule stateChange/3, which calls itself in a recursive way for wordes with a length > 2.
+The rule isElementOfL/1 takes a word as input parameter and decides if a word (represented as a list) is part of the language represented by the DFA with the help of the rule stateChange/3, which calls itself in a recursive way for words with a length > 2.

  Example Queries are:
 * isElementOfL([a, b, a, b, a]). which returns "True."